Updated: Nov 6

-K: Not while they are in those situations… Here at the farm, what is it that helps somebody come to a stable point and to be able to then chose where they want to go with their lives.
+Kelly: Not while they are in those situations… Here at the farm, what is it that helps somebody come to a stable point and to be able to then chose where they want to go with their lives.

 EFFECTS OF WORKING WITH THE SOIL

 I think it is because we have a program that will work with you.
 And believe it or not, there’s something about working in the soil that keeps you more grounded and makes you more mellow… Plus, if you think about it, it is like anything we grow on the farm.
 If you are working with the soil and the plants, then you are growing right alongside them.